dao-xyz/peerbit/docs/sharding/README.md

 ## Some background
 Sharding in Peerbit is based on the content being committed.
 Each commit will be added to a log that represents some meaningful state, like an image or a document.

-Every change in Peerbit are committed with explicit links to the content it depends on.
-This means that by following the dependencies to the root, we can get the full state
+Every change in Peerbit is committed with an explicit link to the content it depends on.
+This means that by following the dependencies to the root, we can get the full state.

 <p align="center">
     <img width="400" src="./p0b.png"  alt="p1">
 </p>

-Every graph gets an graph id (GID)
+Every graph gets an graph id (GID).
 <p align="center">
     <img width="400" src="./p7.png"  alt="p1">
 </p>

-When graphs merge (two independent states becomes dependent) the new graph will be named the same as the graph with the longest chain
+When graphs merge (two independent states becomes dependent), the new graph will be named the same as the graph with the longest chain.

 <p align="center">
     <img width="400" src="./p8.png"  alt="p1">